 In the beginning, the US had laid down certain standards which applied directly to the quality and graininess of photographic film.
 The grain was caused by the chemicals on the film’s surface that produced the image when subjected to light.
-Therefore they were “light sensitive“.
-The less sensitive to light they were, the lower the number given in the standard and the less graininess the film.
-Resulting in a clearer and sharper image.
+Therefore they were 'light sensitive'.
+The less sensitive to light they were, they received a lower number in the standard and.
+And course, the less graininess the film, the clearer and sharper the image.

-You only relate grain with film, on digital cameras you get what is called digital noise.
-Like when you turn up the sound on your radio and the louder you go, the more hissing and buzzing you get, but it shows up on your prints as minute little coloured dots and the higher the ISO rating the more obvious it becomes.
-Which in some cases you may not even notice, until you have your prints enlarged.
+You only relate grain with film, on digital cameras, you can get what is called digital noise.
+As you do when you turn up the sound on your radio and the louder you go, the more hissing and buzzing you get, but it shows up on your prints as minute, coloured dots and the higher the ISO rating the more obvious they become.
+Which in some cases you may not even notice until you have your images up on your PC or have them enlarged.

 The ASA (American Standards Association) numbers would range from say, ASA 25, ASA50, ASA100, ASA200, ASA400, ASA800, etc. These numbers also coincide with the camera’s shutter speed and aperture settings, but that’s another story.

 The body now governing these standards is known worldwide as the International Standards Organisation - hence the ISO rating.
 ISO400 is accepted as a standard speed, below that are slow speed settings and above ISO400 are known as fast speed settings.